 Chimney Mountain / Eagle Cave: DEC is investigating the presence of white-nose syndrome in bats in Eagle Cave near Chimney Mountain.
 Until further notice Eagle Cave is closed to all public access.

-Opalescent River Bridges Washed Out: The Opalescent River Bridge on the East River Trail is out.
-The cable bridge over the Opalescent River on the Hanging Spear Falls trail has also been washed out.
+Opalescent River Bridges Washed Out: The Opalescent River Bridge on the East River / Hanging Spears Falls trail has been washed out.
 The crossing will be impassable during high water.

 High Peaks/Big Slide Ladder: The ladder up the final pitch of Big Slide has been removed.